-- o The Commonwealth is a valuable partner in ensuring that WMATA continues to move ahead with important safety and infrastructure capital improvements in its system, and must work with the Federal Government to ensure that it, too, provides sufficient resources. - B. Sustainable Governance, Operating and Funding Reforms: The Authority supports appropriate changes in governance structures and policies, operational practices, and funding sources to address WMATA's current and long term challenges. - Extending the \$300 million annually provided by the federal government, the Commonwealth, Maryland, and the District of Columbia, as provided in Passenger Rail Investment and Improvement Act of 2008 (PRIIA) beyond 2019 is critical.
-This funding addresses urgent capital needs and is especially important as WMATA works with the federal government and its state and local jurisdictions to improve safety and state of good repair issues throughout its system. - o The system staff, board and stakeholders must identify, adopt and implement reforms in all three areas in order to provide the Commonwealth, Northern Virginia and the National Capital Region with a transit system capable of supporting continued economic and population growth and national security response. - o WMATA Board governance reforms should recognize that those jurisdictions that fund Metro have a role in decision-making. - o Capital and operating funding agreements among all Metro stakeholders is essential to ensuring sustainable funding for maintenance and enhancements. - C. Maximize Metrorail's Existing Infrastructure: The Authority supports continued local, regional, state and federal investment in Metro that helps accommodate additional passenger growth in Northern Virginia, which is important for the entire Commonwealth and serves federal facilities in the National Capital Region. - O While focusing on safety and state of good repair, the region must also work to address the WMATA capacity needs that serve Northern Virginia residents and businesses and federal facilities.
-The region is projected to continue to grow over the coming decades, placing more pressure on a Metro system that is already nearing capacity. - o Improvements to the system's core capacity are needed to attract and accommodate additional riders.
+- C. Sustainable Governance.
+Operating and Funding Reforms: The Authority supports appropriate changes in governance structures and policies, operational practices, and funding sources as identified in SB 856/HB 1539, to address WMATA's current and long-term challenges. - Extending the \$300 million annually provided by the federal government, the Commonwealth, Maryland, and the District of Columbia, as provided in Passenger Rail Investment and Improvement Act of 2008 (PRIIA) beyond 2019 is critical.
+This funding addresses urgent capital needs and is especially important as WMATA works with the federal government and its state and local jurisdictions to improve safety and state of good repair issues throughout its system. - The system staff, board and stakeholders must identify, adopt and implement reforms in all three areas in order to provide the Commonwealth, Northern Virginia and the National Capital Region with a transit system capable of supporting continued economic and population growth and national security response. - WMATA Board governance reforms should recognize that those jurisdictions that fund Metro have a role in decision-making. - Capital and operating funding agreements among all Metro stakeholders is essential to ensuring sustainable funding for maintenance and enhancements. - D. Maximize Metrorail's Existing Infrastructure: The Authority supports continued local, regional, state and federal investment in Metro that helps accommodate additional passenger growth in Northern Virginia, which is important for the entire Commonwealth and serves federal facilities in the National Capital Region. - While focusing on safety and state of good repair, the region must also work to address the WMATA capacity needs that serve Northern Virginia residents and businesses and federal facilities.
+The region is projected to continue to grow over the coming decades, placing more pressure on a Metro system that is already nearing capacity. - Improvements to the system's core capacity are needed to attract and accommodate additional riders.
 Capital and operating resources and efficiencies are critical to ensuring that these needs are addressed.
-(Revises and Reaffirms Previous Position)
+(Reaffirms Previous Position)